 We wanted more.
 Yet, we still liked the quality of the Sony line and we wanted to keep the brand as our main travel blog camera gear.

-We started looking at what other people were using and found that one of our favorite vlogging couples, Kara and Nate Buchanan, had just started using the Sony a6500 as their travel vlog camera.
+We started looking at what other people were using and found that one of our favorite vlogging couples, Kara and Nate Buchanan, had just started using the Sony a6500 as their travel video camera.

 And it had the external microphone jack we really wanted!